 - In kidney biopsies, especially if special techniques are used to show polyomavirus.

-- In blood by a ‘PCR’ test, although these tests are not well standardised yet. (‘Standardised’ means that a test result from one place would give the same answer in another.)
+- In blood by a ‘PCR’ test, although these tests are not well standardised yet, although positive results in this blood test don’t prove it is affecting the kidney seriously.

-- In urine by looking for funny-looking cells infected by BK virus, or sometimes by PCR, although some virus may be normally present in urine and the test in urine is probably even less standardised than that in blood.
+- In urine by looking for funny-looking cells infected by BK virus.
+PCR tests aren’t useful in urine, as some virus may be normally present.

 Sometimes a positive result in blood or urine may need to be confirmed by doing a kidney biopsy.

 In BK nephropathy the virus attacks kidney cells and damages the transplant.
 One of the problems with BK nephropathy is that under the microscope it can look very like rejection, but its treatment is the opposite.